 How much does a website cost?
 Is there such a thing as a website cost blueprint?

-The price of each website is very individual.
+The price of each website is individual.
 It depends on a lot of factors.
 To give you a better understanding of what to expect we will try to help you create a website cost blueprint for yourself.

 In this piece we’ll: